shashi-hue/loan-default-risk-system/README.md

 **Bad rate**: The proportion of loans that have become defaulted, indicating the percentage of loans that are unlikely to be fully repaid.

+**Note**: The application is currently experiencing deployment challenges(Memory limitations, container launch timeout) on cloud platforms.While the app runs perfectly in local development environments.
+Will be fixed soon..

 ## 📖 Project Overview

 This project tackles the challenge of predicting loan defaults in peer-to-peer lending.
 Rather than just building a model, I focused on creating a complete, production-ready system that includes: